CamNorman/CamNorman/README.md

 Hello I'm Cameron Norman!

-I am a Data Science Analyst
+I am a Data Science Analyst.

-Graduate of Bloomtech Institute of Technology
+Graduate of Bloomtech Institute of Technology.

-Im looking to collaborate on new projects that will further my understanding of Data Analytics
+Im looking to collaborate on new projects that will further my understanding of Data Analytics.

 I am proficient in Python and SQL